ssarruff/Cloud-Full-Stack-Web-App/README.md

 # Web_App_Front-End
-This portfolio contains a Web App constructed for a AWS cloud Front end / Back end project.
+This portfolio contains a Web App constructed for an AWS Cloud Full stack project.